Pi-puck

 Then you can use the e-puck2-android-ble app you can find in chapter Connecting to the BLE in order to connect to the Pi-puck extension via BLE.
 Once connected you'll receive some dummy data for the proximity values and by clicking on the motion buttons you'll see the related action printed on the Pi-puck side.
 This is a starting point that you can extend based on your needs.

-The system is based on Raspbian Stretch and can be downloaded from the following link pi-puck-os_25.05.22.zip.
+The system is based on Raspberry Pi OS Stretch and can be downloaded from the following link pi-puck-os_25.05.22.zip.

 When booting the first time, the first thing to do is expanding the file system in order to use all the available space on the micro sd: